iframst/FRM_assm/README.md

 Fastidious respiratory *Mycoplasma* whole genome assembly

 A *de novo* assembly pipeline for Fastidious respiratory *Mycoplasma spp.* using publicly available open source-tools.
-It takes demultiplexed reads from GUPPY and putputs polished *de novo* assemblies.
+It takes in demultiplexed reads from GUPPY and putputs polished *de novo* assemblies.
 This pipleline is optomized for Mycoplasma spp. and can be run on most modern Mac or Linux computers.
+It is possible ot use this pipeline with Apple Silicon Macs, either through Rosetta2 or by building the dependencies from source.

 Manuals
 -------